pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 where `/tmp/[dedicateddir]` must be a writable temporary directory.

-> Note regarding PRs: Please try to meet all level 3 requirements (run it with `-l 3` instead) for all files you touch or add.
+> Note regarding PRs: Your code has to meet level 3 requirements (run it with `-l 3` instead) for all files you touch or add.

-Travis also performs level 2 tests but allows them to fail in case that not all rules are satisfied.

 ![PHPStan Job](../../img/phpstan1.png)